juanii/OnePIF/README.md

 # OnePIF

-OnePIF is a [KeePass](https://keepass.info/) 2.x plugin to import 1Password Interchange Format (1pif) files.
+OnePIF is a [KeePass](https://keepass.info/) 2.x plugin to import 1Password Interchange Format (1PIF) files.

+This plugin is [OneVault](https://github.com/juanii/OneVault) sidekick.
+Check the [Pros and cons of using OPVault vs. 1PIF](#pros-and-cons) section to decide which plugin is right for you.

 This plugin was made using Dmitry Wolf's [1P2KeePass](https://github.com/diimdeep/1P2KeePass) as a guide and example.
 There are copy-pasted bits of 1P2KeePass code I was lazy to rewrite myself.